CyberSecuriTim/osTicket-post-install-config/README.md

   - Navigate to the Agent Panel.
   - (From the Agent Panel), select the "Users" tab
     - Under "User Directory" select "Add User"
-    - Assign an email address to this user and name them (be as imaginative as you would like)
+    - Assign an email address and name to the user (be as imaginative as you would like to)

 ![image](https://github.com/user-attachments/assets/7dce28ba-cf4c-466f-866a-3fbf641a347d)